hivvu/quickie/README.md

 - Post directly to Instagram from editor mode
 - Give more options to different layouts (Quote, VG Birthday, Giveaway)
 - Maybe a app version with Electron
+- Archive page - DONE!
+- Zoom in & Zoom out in Editor - DONE!